-The Revenger’s Tragedy – a modern take on a Jacobean classic
+The Revenger’s Tragedy at the Old Red Lion Theatre: A modern take on a Jacobean classic

 Thomas Middleton’s The Revenger’s Tragedy is a scabrously dark and blackly comic play depicting a world corrupt with violence, social struggles and immoral justice.
 Compared with our recent riots, perpetual corporate capitalism and fame-obsessed youth, this Jacobean play – written circa 1606 – shows an astounding relevance to the world we live in today.